Proposed handover of Bashar al-Assad to Syria

-The proposed handover of Bashar al-Assad to Syria from Russia, where Bashar al-Assad was granted asylum, has become a pressing issue following the fall of his regime in Syria.
-The Syrian caretaker government, and later the transitional government, demanded his extradition so that he can be tried for crimes against humanity and potentially other charges stemming mainly from his violent crackdown on the Syrian revolution.
+The Syrian government has requested that Russia handover former Syrian President Bashar al-Assad to Syria on multiple occasions so that he can be tried for crimes against humanity and potentially other charges stemming mainly from his violent crackdown on the Syrian revolution.
+Bashar al-Assad served as President of Syria until his flight to Russia during the fall of the Assad regime where he was granted asylum by the Russian government.
+Discussions over the handover of al-Assad are a recurring dispute between Syria and Russia, who were closely aligned under the leadership of al-Assad.

 Background

 Bashar al-Assad was the president of Syria from 2000 until his overthrow on 8 December 2024.
 His presidency was characterized by authoritarian rule and the suppression of political dissent.
 His government faced mounting criticism for corruption, human rights abuses, and the violent crackdown on the 2011 protests, which eventually led to the outbreak of the Syrian civil war.

 The war involved numerous international actors, with countries like Russia and Iran supporting Assad's regime, while opposition groups received backing from Western and regional powers.
 On 8 December 2024, after a series of offensives by the Syrian armed opposition, Assad was overthrown and imposed a self-exile along with his wife Asma al-Assad in Moscow, Russia, where he was granted asylum together with his family.

 Immediately following the fall of Damascus, advancing rebel forces dispatched scouting teams to locate and apprehend Assad, and announced a 10 million US$ reward for information leading to his capture.